-In this article We are going to show you, How to use the Exclusion Tab while extracting the Noun Phrases using SSIS Term Extraction Transformation.
-Before reading this article, Please refer Term Extraction in SSIS article for the definition and the functionality of this Transformation and Extract Noun Phrases Using Term Extraction Transformation in SSIS article to understand How to Extract Noun Phrases from the Source Data.
+Before reading this SSIS Exclusion Tab article, Please refer to the Term Extraction article for the definition and the functionality of this Transformation.
+And Extract Noun Phrases Using Term Extraction Transformation article to understand How to Extract Noun Phrases from the Source Data in SSIS.

-Below screenshot shows our source data
+The below screenshot shows our source data

 Let us see the Exclusion List as well